 1. Single and Multi-author books

 For single and multi-author books, manuscripts will be sent out for peer review after the manuscript is submitted and typesetting is finished.
-The pool of peer reviewers consists of subject experts from our knowledge communities and former Common Ground authors.
+The pool of peer reviewers consists of subject experts from our research networks and former Common Ground authors.

 2. Edited Collections